Prerequisites: Open to first year students only or by permission.

 Description: Metallic wave guides with rectangular, circular, and coaxial cross section, antennas, free space, propagation in free space, applications.

-Description: Introduction to the architecture and assembly language programming of 80 x 86 microprocessors.
+Description: Architecture and assembly language programming of 8-bit and 32-bit microcontrollers.
 Assemblers and debugging tool utilization.

 Description: Introduction to the primary issues spanning the field of mobile robotics, including robotics history, robot components (sensors, actuators), robot system design considerations, low-level control (feedback control) and robotics control architectures.
 The lab focuses on the practical implementation of autonomous robot control on a real mobile robot using behavior-based methods in the C language.

-Prerequisites: Open to Electrical Engineering majors only.
-Approval of faculty sponsor prior to the internship or Co-op is required.
+Prerequisites: Co-requisite UGEP 350/(UNO) ENGR 3500.
+Open to Electrical and Computer Engineering majors only.
+Approval of faculty sponsor prior to the Co-op is required.

-Description: For Internships or Cooperatives primarily technical in nature lasting 4.5 months or greater.
+Description: For Cooperatives primarily technical in nature lasting 4.5 months or greater.
 Weekly communication and/or final report required.
-Must be taken during or after the semester in which the Internship/Co-op occurs.
+Must be taken during or after the semester in which the Co-op occurs.

 Description: Operational amplifier circuit design and analysis feedback and stability.
 Design and analysis of large signal power amplifiers.
 Other integrated devices such as: regulators, comparators, Schmitt triggers, oscillators, and active filters.